-And with the current EPA ban on outdoor wood boilers, remember that once your boiler fails, you cannot replace it.
+And with the current EPA ban on outdoor wood burning boilers, remember that once your boiler fails, you cannot replace it.
 Our Outdoor Boiler Liquid Armor water treatment was specifically designed to shield your exact grade of steel with maximum precision and safety.
-Click here to buy our Our Outdoor Boiler Liquid Armor
+Click here to buy our Our Outdoor Boiler Liquid Armor.

 Failed Test Flush

 If you get an "UNSATISFACTORY" water analysis test result, you will be prompted to retest your water for the second time.
 If you fail a second time, you will be instructed to drain 50% of the water, refill with fresh water, and submit another sample.
 If you fail a third time, you should flush your boiler immediately.
 Click HERE for the recommended "Flush Procedure".

 If you use antifreeze in your system, you will need to call our technical team for a more customized analysis of when and if you need to do a complete flush.

 Keep your furnace HEALTHY.
 A freshwater flush when needed will ensure many years of saving money on your heating bills with your outdoor wood burner!

 If you have any questions or concerns, Click here to contact OutdoorBoiler.com.